garrett-sutton/garrett-sutton.github.io/_drafts/christmas-2023.md

 our first run together in months because someone was at the house to take care of Gwen for a little bit.

+#### GA
+A group of my friends from high school made a couple of awesome trips happen during our college summers.
+And from those trips, the Trip to XYZ group chat was formed.
+When a trip is on the radar, the chat becomes Trip to that place.
+Otherwise, it's Trip to SPANKS -- named after the local bar back home.

+Now that we've all graduated, there's still good banter in the group chat, but it's been increasingly difficult to get everyone together.
+At this point, this group of 5 friends is strewn across 4 states and all at various stages in life.
+Weddings have a convienent way of bringing everyone together though.
+I'm pretty sure the last time all of us were together was for Grace and I's wedding in April 2021.

+The group chat became Trip to ATLANTA for Dan's wedding.
+As always, getting the gang together was good for the soul.
+There's always a good mix of sharing what's new and indulging in nostalgia.
+Though we are all in different places, there's never any warming up to do.
+We spent nearly every day from 6th grade until high school graduation in the same classroom.
+That familiarity persists throughout the years.

+One example highlights this familiarity to a T. To preface this, I've been an easy target to pick on amongst my friends.
+So even before the trip started,
+I was being messed with.
+I can be controlling, a bit selfish and pessimistic about other ideas.
+I'm trying to get ahead of everyone by presenting that we should fly into Atlanta for this trip even though Augusta and Charleston would be closer.
+This is largely based on cost and Atlanta would be a direct flight.
+As soon as I present this, one friend responds he wants to fly into Augusta.
+The other responds he wants to fly into Charleston.
+And then several hours later, another creates a new group chat and suggests flying into Nashville.
+I later find out that friend 1 immediately texted the other 2 to answer such that they wanted to do something different from me.

+All of this rambling is to say that I really enjoyed seeing the group over this weekend.
+Grace and I got to introduce them to Gwen even though she wasn't all that welcoming -- giving a mean stink eye during the ceremony.
+We got to be there to support a friend on the happiest day of his life, watch football, complain about football,
+talk about things in the 814.
+All of it felt like we hadn't missed a beat.

 ## Takehome (potentially move to TL;DR at top of section)